Toward Multimodal Image-to-Image Translation: Introduction

 \section{Introduction}

 Deep learning techniques have made rapid progress in conditional image generation.
-For example, networks have been used to inpaint missing image regions~\citep{pathakCVPR16context,yang2016high,isola2016image}, create sentence conditioned generations~\citep{zhang2016stackgan}, add color to grayscale images~\citep{iizuka2016let,larsson2016learning,zhang2016colorful,isola2016image}, and sketch-to-photo~\cite{sangkloy2017scribbler,isola2016image}.
-However, most techniques in this space have focused on generating a \textit{single} result conditioned on the input.
-In this work, our focus is to model a \textit{distribution} of potential results, as many of these problems may be multimodal or ambiguous in nature.
-For example, in a night-to-day translation task (see Figure~\ref{fig:teaser}), an image captured at night may correspond to many possible day images with different types of lighting, sky and clouds.
-There are two main goals of the conditional generation problem: producing results which are (1) perceptually realistic and (2) diverse, while remaining faithful to the input.
-This multimodal mapping from a high-dimensional input to a distribution of high-dimensional outputs makes the conditional generative modeling task challenging.
-In existing approaches, this leads to the common problem of mode collapse~\citep{goodfellow2016nips}, where the generator learns to generate only a small number of unique outputs.
-We systematically study a family of solutions to this problem, which learn a low-dimensional latent code for aspects of possible outputs which are not contained in the input image.
-The generator then produces an output conditioned on both the given input and this learned latent code.
+For example, networks have been used to inpaint missing image regions~\citep{pathakCVPR16context,yang2016high,isola2016image}, add color to grayscale images~\citep{iizuka2016let,larsson2016learning,zhang2016colorful,isola2016image}, and generate photorealistic images from sketches~\cite{sangkloy2017scribbler,isola2016image}.
+However, most techniques in this space have focused on generating a \textit{single} result.
+In this work, we model a \textit{distribution} of potential results, as many of these problems may be multimodal in nature.
+For example, as seen in Figure~\ref{fig:teaser}, an image captured at night may look very different in the day, depending on cloud patterns and lighting conditions.
+We pursue two main goals: producing results which are (1) perceptually realistic and (2) diverse, all while remaining faithful to the input.

+Mapping from a high-dimensional input to a high-dimensional output distribution is challenging.
+A common approach to representing multimodality is learning a low-dimensional latent code, which should represent aspects of the possible outputs not contained in the input image.
+At inference time, a deterministic generator uses the input image, along with stochastically sampled latent codes, to produce randomly sampled outputs.
+A common problem in existing methods is~\textit{mode collapse}~\citep{goodfellow2016nips}, where only a small number of real samples get represented in the output.
+We systematically study a family of solutions to this problem.